janeodey/auction/README.md

 and comment on existing listings.
 Whenever a listing is closed, the highest bidder becomes winner and is notified.

 [views.py](/auctions/views.py) defines the functions for all of the routes.
-The folder, [templates](/auctions/templates/auctions), holds the front-end HTML files. [db.sqlite3](/db.sqlite3) is a SQLite that was used for the project.
+The folder, [templates](/auctions/templates/auctions), holds the front-end HTML files. [db.sqlite3](/db.sqlite3) is a SQLite database that was used for the project.

 A video of this application's demonstration is at https://youtu.be/MJZTLgjItCo